-I was discharged on December 15, 1958 after four years and three months in the Air Force.
+I was discharged December 15, 1958 after four years, three months, and three days in the Air Force.
 I would be in the inactive Air Force Reserve until I accumulate eight years of obligation as required by law.

-My parents were living in Guatemala and I was in no hurry to go there after just returning to the United States.
+My parents were living in Guatemala and I was in no hurry to go there after just returning to the United States after three and a half years overseas.

 I felt totally lost but free to do as I pleased.
-I decided to fly to Salt Lake City and look up my old buddy in Scotland, Ed Smith.
+I decided to fly to Salt Lake City and look up my old Air Force buddy in Scotland, Ed Smith.
 Then after a few days make my way to Salmon.

 I got an airline ticket from Charleston, South Carolina to Salt Lake for \$152.74 and still have the carbon copy receipt.
 That was a lot of money in those days.

 However, I was reimbursed the amount the train ticket would have cost.
 I flew to Midway Field in Chicago on National and changed to a United flight and arrived in Salt Lake in the early evening.
 I didn't have Ed's phone number or address so went to a phone book.
 There were a couple pages of Smiths.
-I had a vague memory that his phone number started with an IN prefix but then most of them did.
+I had a vague memory that his phone number started with an IN prefix, but then most of them did.
 I was on about my eighth call when the lady who answered said she was Ed's mother and he was out for the evening.
 She would come and get me.
 I still have the list of names that I called and checked off.
 Ed was surprised to see me when he got home.